 At least half a dozen firms offer graffiti tours.
 Moreover, some firms self-tour with their app.
 And I considered joining one of them for a while.
 But since traveling with kids can contain uncertainties, I decided at first to make a pilot family tour.

 But when I started to research the subject, I found there is a lack of information.
 Many places mention the Florentin neighborhood, but there are no street names or suggested routes.

 After checking about twenty sites and reviewing several hundred photos, I was able to come up with half a dozen street names and created a circular route.

 Interactive map of the area:

 In many photos in this post, I deliberately included signs with street names.
-Moreover, I will write the names of the street we walked on and nearby streets you should consider visiting.
+Moreover, I will write the names of the street we walked on (marked in bold) and nearby streets you should consider visiting.
 And here is an interactive map from israelhiking.osm.org.il where the trail that we did is marked:

-You can find street art in many areas in Tel Aviv, but Florentin neighborhood has the highest density of graffiti.
+You can find street art in many areas in Tel Aviv, but the Florentin neighborhood has the highest density of graffiti.